awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-component-manager.md

 EC2 Image Builder uses this application to perform all on\-instance activities, such as build, validation, and test\.
 You define a document that describes how to build, validate, and test your image\.
 EC2 Image Builder sends the component to your instance and the application interprets and applies it to your instance by running the defined phases, steps, and actions\.
 When complete, the application sends a summary to EC2 Image Builder\.
 It also sends detailed outputs to Amazon S3 if you specified an S3 bucket in your pipeline configuration\.
 EC2 Image Builder then cleans up the application and removes it from the instance using [AWS best practices for hardening and cleaning the image](https://aws.amazon.com/articles/public-ami-publishing-hardening-and-clean-up-requirements)\.

-The AWSTOE application performs the following phases:
+The AWS TOE application performs the following phases:
 + **Build phase**\.
 The image is modified\.
 For example, you can configure your image to install an application or to modify the operating system firewall settings\.
 The validate phase is run as part of the build phase, prior to the creation of the image\.
 + **Test phase**\.
 Tests are run against your new image after it is created\.

-EC2 Image Builder uses the AWSTOE component management application, as follows\.
+EC2 Image Builder uses the AWS TOE component management application, as follows\.

 1. Define an image component, which is a document that describes how to build, validate, and test your image\.